lye/libtoml2/README.md

  * No build system is used.
 Is this an issue?
 I don't know.
 I don't mind cmake/autotools but I'm not going to bother hooking them up.
  * Build system only emits static libraries.
 Dynamic linking is for X11.
 If you need it, feel free to submit a PR.
+ * It is not yet tested to behave correctly when `malloc` fails.
  * Error reporting is currently very poor.
  * Grammar is poorly expressed.
 Whoops.
  * Codebase may contain snark.